-IDC's Software and Hardware Support Services research assists software and hardware vendors and support providers in developing, marketing, and delivering support services.
-Recurring service revenue, to put it simply, represents some of the most profitable and sought-after dollars for technology providers.
-By subscribing to this service, clients will gain greater insight into best practices for operational efficiencies, competitive positioning, and strategies for using support services to drive revenue and new technology sales.
+IDC's IT Service Strategies for Proactive Customer Success research assists software and hardware vendors and providers in developing, marketing, and delivering managed support and deployment services.
+Recurring revenue, to put it simply, represents some of the most profitable and sought-after dollars for technology providers.
+By subscribing to this service, clients will gain greater insight into best practices for operational efficiencies, competitive positioning, and strategies so their services can drive revenue growth and improve the customer experience, whether in as-a-service models or through traditional sales.

 Markets and Subjects Analyzed

 - Multivendor support services

 - Electronic and esupport strategies, including mobility

 - Hardware vendors transitioning towards more software support

 - AR/VR and its impact on support and deployment

 - How critical support and deployment are to customer experience

 - Big data, AI, and machine learning paired with preventive/proactive maintenance and support

 - IoT and the impact to support organizations